SAP/abap-file-formats/docs/specification.md

 The JSON files additionally follow
 * 2 spaces indentation

-We provide an [EditorConfig](https://editorconfig.org) based formatting configuration file [here](../.editorconfig) where the above convention is reflected.
-A GitHub action validates that the repository follows this configuration.
-Note that many text editors are compatible with EditorConfig.

 ## Format Versions and Compatibility

 The ABAP file format of object types will evolve over time.